JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 _Unfortunately there were always going to be traders that were not able to be offered a unit in the relocation spaces listed owing to space restrictions._

+169. Market stall operators may experience temporary or permanent closure or disruption to business operations, financial or other barriers to re-opening at the new development OR 270618 or in the wider area.

 This is not true.
 ## Credit to Southwark?